arminCicic/Movie-app-typescript/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-#API key is saved within an environmental variable that is not publicly available in this github repository.
+#API key is saved within an env file, in variable REACT_APP_API_KEY, that is not publicly available in this github repository.
 Application is deployed on Vercel (live demo on link below).
+Detailed instructions on generating personal API key can be found on https://developers.themoviedb.org/3/getting-started/authentication.

 # Live Demo